About the Author

 With this choice, you’ll get the N.M.
 Hospital Services Corporation Credentials Verification Organization (NMHSC) involved to gather your sources for you for an extra $325.

-You can complete this application either online or on paper.
+You can complete this application online.

 Option 3: FCVS for Source Documents